slingr-stack/stripe-package/README.md

 ## Configuration

 First you will need to setup an account in Stripe.
-Then you will be able to configure the endpoint you will need to generate an API key  and secret.
+Then you will be able to configure the package you will need to generate an API key  and secret.
 You can find more information about that [here](https://stripe.com/docs/api/authentication).

 ### API key